Why Gliese 1132B Is The Most Awesome Earth-like Planet?

 Something that makes Gliese 1132B the most Earth-like planet humans have ever found: it has an atmosphere!

-Yes! you read that right: there is Atmosphere on Gliese 1132B!
+Yes! you read that right: there is actual Atmosphere on Gliese 1132B!

 Finding planets in the depths of space that bear similarities to Earth is a long and complicated process.